alem-platform/sprint-sql/story07/customer-radar/README.md

 ### Instructions:

-Find all customers who have spent more than the average customer spending for customers and have purchased tracks from at least 3 different albums.
+Find all customers who have spent more than the average customer spending and have purchased tracks from at least 3 different albums.
 For each customer show:

 - Customer's first and last name as they are
 - Number of different albums they bought from as `AlbumsCount`